-- ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.
+- Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.

-Committee Name: Health Equity and Diversity Council (HEDC)
+Committee Name: Health Equity and Diversity Council (HEDC) Charter Statement:

-The Health Equity and Diversity Council Committee is a leadership committee that is responsible for the execution of strategy to improve quality and reduce costs associated with health disparities.
+The Health Equity and Diversity Council is a leadership committee that provides guidance and leadership to improve health outcomes and reduce costs associated with health inequities.
+Purpose:

-The purpose of the Health Equity and Diversity Council Committee (HEDC) is to provide oversight and direction of all Magnolia activities associated with health disparities and to assess the appropriateness of care and service delivered and to continuously enhance and improve the quality of services provided to members in an effort to enhance health equity.
+The purpose of the Health Equity and Diversity Council is to improve Magnolia Health member health outcomes by supporting regulatory oversight and assessing culturally and linguistically appropriate services (CLAS); health equity initiatives; drivers of health; and diversity, equity, and inclusion.
+The Health Equity and Diversity Council Committee (HEDC) provides oversight and direction of all Magnolia activities associated with health inequities and to assess the appropriateness of care and service delivered and to continuously enhance and improve the quality of services provided to members in an effort to enhance health equity.
 The HEDC will review and direct clinical, physical, behavioral health, and service operational activities to identify health disparities, identify root cause(s), and address by tailoring services to remove barriers.
 This will be accomplished through a comprehensive, plan-wide system of ongoing, objective, and systematic monitoring, identification, evaluation and resolution of process problems, identification of opportunities to improve member outcomes, and the education of members, providers and staff regarding health disparities and social determinants of health.
 This is a multi-disciplinary committee of Magnolia Health (MH) leadership staff.
 HEDC activities include, but are not limited to review of clinical, physical, behavioral health, and non-clinical issues/activities affecting the health equity of members, coordination of actions and making decisions regarding health equity functions.